John Legend Says ‘F*** You’ To Paul Ryan Over Insensitive Father’s Day Tweet

 After Speaker of the House, Paul Ryan, shared a Father’s Day tweet saying that his children, “Liza, Charlie and Sam are his highest priority,” he earned a venomous response and a cuss word from John Legend in a post that has been liked over 200,000 times, reports Newsweek.

-You can infer that the singer-songwriter lashed out at the 54th Speaker’s Father’s Day post with one of his own because he felt it was an insensitive thing to do in the aftermath of the fallout happening after the Trump administration’s new and controversial zero tolerance immigration policy went into effect.
+You can infer that the singer-songwriter lashed out at the 54th Speaker’s Father’s Day post with one of his own because he felt it was an insensitive thing to do in the aftermath of the fallout happening after the Trump administration’s new and controversial zero-tolerance immigration policy went into effect, as stated on DHS.gov.

-The zero tolerance immigration policy is considered to be controversial and shameful to many because consequences of it often cause children to be separated from their undocumented migrant parents at the border.
+The zero-tolerance immigration policy is considered to be controversial and shameful to many because consequences of it often cause children to be separated from their undocumented migrant parents at the border.
 After the immigration policy was announced in May, there have been multiple cases of that happening.

 To that point, there have been two cases of it happening that have been particularly sensationalized by the media.
 One case involves Border Patrol agents seizing a 4-month-old baby, immediately separating it away from its father.
 And in yet another case, federal authorities at a detention center took a child away from its mother while it breastfed, CNN reports